Canon 70D vs 7D

 Studio photographers will appreciate that the Canon 7D (unlike the 70D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 70D and the 7D have been discontinued, but can regularly be found used on eBay.
+Both the 70D and the 7D have been discontinued, but can regularly be found used on ebay.
 The 7D was replaced by the Canon 7D Mark II, while the 70D was followed by the Canon 80D.
+Further information on the features and operation of the 70D and 7D can be found, respectively, in the Canon 70D Manual (free pdf) or the online Canon 7D Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 70D and the Canon 7D?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 70D: